-Resolve family matters with Maio Law – conveniently located in Kelowna at Harvey (Highway 97) and Gordon Drive.
-Maio Law provides a full range of solutions for family legal matters, where and when you need them across Kelowna and surrounding areas.
+Resolve family law matters with Maio Law – conveniently located in Kelowna at Harvey (Highway 97) and Gordon Drive.
+Maio Law provides a full range of solutions for family legal matters, where and when you need them in the Okanagan, including Kelowna B.C. and surrounding areas.

 You may know this Agreement as a: